Young children at play

 This substantial growth in total spending on the free entitlement is driven to a large extent by increases in the generosity of the free entitlement, which has been repeatedly extended to cover more hours and more children.
 Moreover, since nearly all 3- and 4-year-olds take up their universal entitlement, population growth tends to push up total spending.

-Around three quarters of costs for early years providers go on staffing (Department for Education, 2019) and many of these workers are paid at or around the minimum wage.
-This means rises in the minimum wage have been a significant driver of rising costs in the early years sector over recent years, with the headline minimum wage rising by 39% in cash terms between 2017 and 2023.
-Other important components of provider costs include rent, utilities and food.
-While these costs have not grown as much as the minimum wage in recent years, they are now rising quickly (Bank of England, 2022).
+Around three-quarters of costs for early years providers go on staffing (Department for Education, 2019) and many of these workers are paid at or around the minimum wage.
+This means rises in the minimum wage have been a significant driver of rising costs in the early years sector over recent years, with the headline minimum wage rising from £7.20 to £11.44 between 2017 and 2024, a 60% increase in cash terms.
+Most recently, rises in employer National Insurance Contributions and the minimum wage announced in the Autumn 2024 Budget will leave many childcare providers with new expenses.

 To understand how providers’ costs are changing, we construct an index of the prices facing childcare providers.
 We take a weighted average of the prices of the main components of provider expenditure (namely, staff costs, food, rent and utilities).
-This index summarises how the prices facing childcare providers (excluding childminders) have, on average, changed since 2017-18 – the financial year in which hourly spending on the 3- and 4-year-old free entitlement peaked.
+This index summarises how the prices facing childcare providers (excluding childminders) have, on average, changed.

 Wider spending on the early years

 The free entitlement accounts for the lion’s share of spending on the early years, particularly over the past decade.
-The trend towards ever-greater emphasis on the free entitlement (and lower spending on childcare support in the benefits system or through tax-free childcare) will be accelerated by the Budget 2023 reforms.
+The trend towards ever-greater emphasis on the free entitlement (and lower spending on childcare support in the benefits system or through tax-free childcare) is accelerated by the Budget 2023 reforms.

 The waxing and waning importance of different programmes of support for early childhood education and care has significant distributional consequences.
 Figure 4 shows the share of the early years budget allocated to different groups: universal services (the 3- and 4-year-old entitlements), support targeted at working families through tax reliefs, support for low-income working families through the benefits system, and support for low-income families (working or not) through the 2-year-old entitlement.